Spleen Pancreas And Liver Question And Answers

 • The thick, dense, white fibrous layer

-• It completely covers the testis
+• Tunica Albuginea completely covers the testis

-• Mediastinum testis: Vertical septum formed by the thickened posterior border of the tunica albuginea
+• Mediastinum Testis: Vertical septum formed by the thickened posterior border of the tunica albuginea

 • Numerous incomplete fibrous septa extend from the mediastinum into the inner aspect of Tunica albuginea